Beth Marks, PhD, RN, FAAN

 Research Associate Professor

-Beth is a Co-Director of the HealthMatters Program in the Department of Disability and Human Development, University of Illinois at Chicago, and Past President, National Organization of Nurses with Disabilities.
+Beth is Co-Director of the HealthMatters Program in the Department of Disability and Human Development, University of Illinois at Chicago, and Past President, National Organization of Nurses with Disabilities.
 Beth directs research programs on empowerment and advancement of persons with disabilities.
 She has published numerous articles and books related to health promotion, health advocacy, and primary health care for people with disabilities.
 She recently co-produced with Bronwynne Evans, RN, PhD, FAAN a film entitled “Open the Door, Get ‘Em a Locker: Educating Nursing Students with Disabilities.”
 She has also authored two books published in 2010 entitled Health Matters: The Exercise and Nutrition Health Education Curriculum for People with Developmental Disabilities and Health Matters for People with Developmental Disabilities: Creating a Sustainable Health Promotion Program.

 Research Assistant Professor